 Here it’s a shrug of the shoulders and “Well it was an orphan”

 We desperately wanted a place where children can be safe and happy, where they can be loved and cared for, this we have achieved with our Happy House,

 By February 2011, we had 50 children living with us.

 They come to us through the care system and are entrusted to us through the courts.

 The Happy House thrives with caring, supportive staff and the backing of its sponsors, volunteers and trustees.

 Without it, some of these children would be destitute, searching scraps to eat in the bush and sleeping rough.
 They would have no home, no medicines and no education, no future and the great possibility of not surviving at all.

-We have built the Happy House with the help of so many, it has been furnished and equipped well, now we have to maintain it.
-Feed, clothe and educate our children.
-Pay the wages and utility bills.
+We have built the Happy House with the help of so many and have now added our schools

 There are so many ways that you can Make a Difference.